firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/rita_external_battery_playbook.md

 ### Charging & Energy Management
 - Rita charges whichever pack sits lower, continuing to top batteries after the scooter powers down; rely on charger LEDs to confirm completion.[^charge-flow]
+- Expect the internal pack to rest a few tenths below full charge—Rita deliberately leaves headroom for regen and will beep error 39 if sustained pulls exceed its 25 A ceiling.[^undercharge]
 - Treat the internal pack as a rider, not a charger—repurposing it to backfeed other batteries without current limiting is a documented fire risk; build dedicated externals with their own BMS instead.[^pack-fire]
 - External packs support direct charging via dedicated harnesses; Denis is developing XT30-to-Xiaomi adapters for easier off-scooter top-ups.[^offboard-charge]
 - Cap shared-port charging around 2 A to protect the OEM BMS; use dedicated high-current chargers when faster turnaround is needed.[^charge-limit]